prometheus/docs/snippets/saved_replies.md

 Thanks for this.
 This topic is not as easy as it looks; we actually already had some discussions and considerations about this topic, for more context please look here XXX

+You are also welcome to discuss this further on our [developer mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).

 ## Out of scope